Noctiluca scintillans: Place in the food chain

 N. scintillans has an important place in the pelagic food chain.
 N. scintillans is preyed upon by many copepods such as Calanus sp., Temora sp. and Acartia sp., chaetognaths and hydromedusae.
 Because of their excessive proliferation, they attract many predators due to their very dense aggregations and frequent bioluminescence in this phase of their life.

 The diet varies according to the green and red form.
 The green form is indeed autotrophic if the symbiont Pedinomonas noctiluca is abundant in its vacuole.
 Otherwise, it is heterotrophic, like the red form.
 N. scintillans then feeds on diatom aggregates, as well as copepod eggs, naupilar larvae and fish eggs.
+Noctiluca scintillans is an interception feeder in which its buoyancy is responsible for its ability to encounter prey and feed successfully.
+Noctiluca scintillans can remain hungry and live for more than 3 weeks.

-N. scintillans can be parasitised by Euduboscquella, an intracellular parasite that infects mainly tintinnids but also dinnoflagellates.
+N. scintillans can be parasitised by Euduboscquella, an intracellular parasite that infects mainly tintinnids but also dinoflagellates.

 Life cycle

 Trophonts

 Noctiluca scintillans is a heterotrophic dinoflagellate that causes toxic red tides.
-To explain the life cycle of this species, we need to start with the trophonts.
-Trophonts are the non-reproductive adult life stage of many ciliated protozoa.
+The life cycle of this species begins as trophonts, which are the non-reproductive adult life stage of many ciliated protozoa.
 They are eggplant-shaped with a crust consisting of two distinct layers; an outer gelatinous layer and a plasma membrane.
 Like all eukaryotes, the trophont is composed of a nucleus that lies close to the cytostome surrounded by cytoplasm forming the cytoplasmic centre.